abrady/VulkanRenderer/README.md

 6. [LitLandAndWaves](/Source/Samples/LitLandAndWaves.h) - lighting applied to the land and waves scene
 7. [TexturedScene](/Source/Samples/TexturedScene.h) - blended textures applied to the land and waves scene, with lighting.
 8. [Blending](/Source/Samples/Blending.h)
+9. [Outline With Stencil](/Source/Samples/OutlineWorld.h) - using the stencil buffer to make an outline

 # Resources
 * [Vulkan Tutorial](https://vulkan-tutorial.com/Introduction)